Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-For the purpose of the optimisation, the standard MINUIT package \cite{jms} of the CERN library (FORTRAN version) has always been used in this programme.
-Each optimisation is achieved with the (robust) sequence: SIMPLEX, MINIMIZE, MIGRAD, and MINOS. \begin{itemize} \item SIMPLEX is a function-minimisation method, using the simplex method of Nelder and Mead.
-Being a stepping method, SIMPLEX does not produce a Hessian matrix. \item MINIMIZE minimises the user-defined function by calling MIGRAD and reverts to SIMPLEX in case that the MIGRAD call fails to converge. \item MIGRAD is the workhorse of the MINUIT software library.
-It is a variable-metric method, also checking for the positive-definiteness of the Hessian matrix. \item MINOS performs a detailed error analysis for each of the model parameters separately.
-It may be time consuming, but its results (i.e., the asymmetric uncertainties of the model parameters) are reliable as they take the non-linearities in the problem into account, as well as the correlations among the model parameters. \end{itemize} All the aforementioned methods admit an optional argument, fixing the maximal number of calls of each particular method; if this number is reached, the corresponding method is terminated (by MINUIT, internally) irrespective of whether the specific method has converged or not.
-To ensure the successful termination of the MINUIT application and the convergence of its methods, the MINUIT output has always been routinely inspected in this programme; failures were observed only when analysing the CHAOS DCSs, see Refs.~\cite{mr2,mr5}.
+For the optimisation, the MINUIT package \cite{James} of the CERN library (FORTRAN version) has exclusively been used throughout this programme.
+Each optimisation is achieved using the sequence: SIMPLEX, MINIMIZE, MIGRAD, and MINOS.
+The calls to the last two methods involve the high-level strategy in the function minimisation. \begin{itemize} \item SIMPLEX uses the simplex method of Nelder and Mead \cite{Nelder1965}. \item MINIMIZE minimises the user-defined function by calling MIGRAD, but reverts to SIMPLEX in case that MIGRAD fails to converge. \item MIGRAD, undoubtedly the workhorse of the MINUIT software package, is a variable-metric method, based on the Davidon-Fletcher-Powell algorithm.
+The method checks for the positive-definiteness of the Hessian matrix. \item MINOS performs a detailed error analysis, separately for each free parameter.
+Given that it takes into account the non-linearities in the problem, as well as the correlations among the model parameters, MINOS yields reliable estimates for the fitted uncertainties. \end{itemize} All aforementioned methods admit an optional argument, fixing the maximal number of calls of each particular method; if this limit is reached, the corresponding method is terminated (by MINUIT, internally) regardless of whether or not that method converged.
+To ensure the successful termination of the MINUIT application and the convergence of its methods, the MINUIT output is routinely inspected.